What is this subject about

 Subject combination advice:

 Media Studies is a subject that by its nature requires candidates to consider individual, moral, ethical, social, cultural and contemporary issues.
 Therefore it combines well with any humanities subject, for example History, English, Politics and Sociology.
+Students also often take Media with an arts subject, such as Photography.

 Students could take Media Studies with Film Studies as, with the new specification, they are notably different.
 However both subjects teach critical, textual analysis skills and have creative production elements so you may wish to go for more breadth over your choice of three A Levels.
-We strongly advise that you speak to a member of the Department for further information, if you are considering this combination.
+We advise that you speak to a member of the Department for further information, if you are considering this combination.

 However both involve a theoretical and practical element.
 To study Media Studies, you need to be engaged with a range of media texts or be interested to learn about different media industries.
 With Film Studies, it is essential that you are prepared to watch a diverse range of films from different cultures and time periods.
+Both Film and Media Studies encompass practical elements, with a 70% exam / 30% coursework ratio.